ethereum/homestead-guide/source/using-ethereum-the-basics/accounts.rst

   geth --password <passwordfile> account import <keyfile>

-**Note:** Since you can directly copy your encrypted accounts to another ethereum instance, this import/export mechanism is not needed when you transfer an account between nodes.
+.. note:: Since you can directly copy your encrypted accounts to another ethereum instance, this import/export mechanism is not needed when you transfer an account between nodes.

-**Warning:** When you copy keys into an existing node's ``keystore``, the order of accounts you are used to may change.
+.. warning:: When you copy keys into an existing node's ``keystore``, the order of accounts you are used to may change.
 Therefore you make sure you either do not rely on the account order or double-check and update the indexes used in your scripts.

-**Warning:** If you use the ``--password`` flag with a password file, make sure the file is not readable or even listable for anyone but you.
+.. warning:: If you use the ``--password`` flag with a password file, make sure the file is not readable or even listable for anyone but you.

 For example, you can achieve this in Mac/Linux systems with: